mustafaabadshah/Flights-Data-Exploration-Challenge-by-Mustafa-Badshah/README.md

-Certainly!
-Here's a basic template for your GitHub README file summarizing the steps and analysis you've conducted:

----

 # Flight Delay Analysis

 This project involves analyzing US domestic flight data from 2013 to understand departure and arrival delays.